c4cs/c4cs.github.io/_commands/tools/diff.md

 ##### Break it down

+* In the above example `test3.txt` contains one line more than `test4.txt`.
+Note that diff is able to match up line 4 of `test3.txt` with line 3 of `testt4.txt`, rather than just noting that the third line of each of the files differed and continuing.
 * The `-W <N>` or `--width=NUM` flag gives a maximum output width, which is useful if your two column output is wrapping around the end of your console.
 * The `-q` or `--brief` flag used in the last example just reports when two files are different giving no feedback on specific lines.